Concordium/concordium-rust-sdk/README.md

 where `$NAME` is the name of the file (without the `.rs` extension).
 The name of the file, and its header should briefly explain what the example does

+## Migration from V1 to V2

+The endpoints in V1 and V2 APIs for the most part mirror each other.
+However some endpoints were split in the V2 API to make it possible to only query data that is commonly needed faster.
+The main differences are

+- The `V1` endpoint `get_block_summary` has been split into
+  - `get_block_events` (for transaction events, i.e., outcomes of transactions
+    sent by users)
+  - `get_block_special_events` (for special events such as CCD minting, and delegation/baker rewards)
+  - `get_chain_parameters` for chain parameters
+  - `get_update_next_sequence_numbers` for sequence numbers of update instructions
+  - `get_finalization_summary` for the details of finalization records in a block.

+- The node information has been consolidated into two endpoints, `get_node_info`, and `get_peers_info`, the latter of which now returns both the list of peers and their details.